 That also means your new job should be in the same line of work as your old job, according to Samantha Reeves, senior mortgage and homebuying writer.

-Especially if you aren't yet familiar with the area you're about to move to, it may be best to enlist the help of a professional to find your new home.
+If you aren't yet familiar with the area you're about to move to, it may be best to enlist the help of a professional to find your new home.
 Ask your lender to recommend a real estate agent – one who has been through an out-of-state sale before, if possible.
-You can also look online for reviews and recommendations.
-Either way, it's important to find a real estate agent that both knows the area and understands your needs.

 If you haven't already, you'll also need to list your current home with a real estate agent in your area.
 While there's no real way to predict how long the sale will take, it's a good idea to start taking offers for your current home before you start making offers on a new one.
 You don't want to get stuck with two mortgages, so timing is key.